 Because a property is within a conservation area the scale of alterations and extensions that can be done without planning permission is reduced.
 Within Cockermouth, Maryport and the two Workington conservation areas this is particularly the case.

 We can help you find out about applying for planning permission. .

 Demolition of buildings

 Demolition is development and in conservation areas consent can be required for the demolition of buildings.
-If you are proposing demolition you should discuss the proposal with a planning officer first.
+If you are considering demolition, you should discuss the proposal with a planning officer first .

 Works to trees

-The Cockermouth Conservation Area Design Guide Supplementary Planning Document (SPD) was adopted on the 5 March 2008.
+The Cockermouth Conservation area design guide Supplementary Planning Document (SPD) was adopted on 5 March 2008.

 The purpose of the SPD is to provide those considering works that involve buildings, sites or the public realm within the Cockermouth Conservation area with instructions on how to approach issues such as improvement, maintenance and repair.
 Its main objective is to enable conservation to play an active part in regeneration by ensuring that change is managed in a way that sustains and enhances the built environment without overly constraining development.